How to plan winetasting in South Africa

 On the Franschhoek wine tram you will have to pay for your own wine tastings – those prices aren’t included in the tram ticket, but wine tasting in Franschhoek is so cheap it’s no problem to pay for it yourself.
 I was blown away when we only paid €2 per person to taste 4 wines.
 In Napa it can cost around $25 per person to taste four wines.

 During our visit to Franschhoek, we visited 3 wineries in total on the yellow line: Rickety Bridge, Grand Provence, and Dieu Donne.
 I can’t recommend visiting Dieu Donne enough.
 It is situated on a hillside overlooking Franschhoek, giving you views of the vineyard filled valley below you – and the wine is fantastic as well!
-It was the perfect place for us to end our day wine tasting.
+It was the perfect place for us to end our day visiting the South African wine country.

 I’d strongly recommend booking Franschhoek wine tram tickets before you go, at least the night before.
 The price of the Franschhoek wine tram at the time of this post was R220 for adults, or about €15 each.